canguera/Getting_and-Cleaning-_Data/README.md

 2.6 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

- -  Calculate the average of each variable for the column Performed_activity ( subjects.txt) and column Activity_Labels
+ -  Calculate the average of each variable for the column Performed_activity ( subjects.txt) and column Activity_Labels,
- ( activity_labels.txt). lapply()
+    grouped by Performed_Activity (subject) and Activity_Labels ( activity_labels.txt). lapply()
  -  Write the result in a independent tidy data set and it save as "AvarageSubjAct.txt" file

 Others: